vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 ### Part one, in which we have a chat

-So I can talk to Them, that’s strange, <br>
+So I can talk to Them, that's strange, <br>
 strange that They want to talk with me. <br>
 It, He, She, They all heard my plea. <br>
 I ask my self if that will change,